PhotoVision/PhotoVision.github.io/_pv-markup/common-questions.md

 We *highly recommend* shipping your film *in a box* via a *trackable service* to ensure your film arrives safely.
 Generally, we have found USPS Priority Mail to be the most economical choice.
 Learn how to [safely ship](https://photovisionprints.squarespace.com/shipping-tips) your precious cargo.

 ## How do I know my film has arrived?
-Once your film arrives in lab, you will receive a confirmation email at the address you provided on your [order form](http://photovisionprints.com/s/PhotoVision-Film-Order-Form-Fall-2015.pdf).
+Once your film arrives in lab, you will receive a confirmation email at the address provided on your [order form](http://photovisionprints.com/s/PhotoVision-Film-Order-Form-Fall-2015.pdf).
 This email includes your order number and the job's total cost.

 ## How do I receive my scans?
-Once your scans are complete, you will receive an email to the address you provided on your [order form](https://photovisionprints.squarespace.com/s/PhotoVision-Film-Order-Form-Fall-2015.pdf).
+Once your scans are complete, you will receive an email to the address provided on your [order form](https://photovisionprints.squarespace.com/s/PhotoVision-Film-Order-Form-Fall-2015.pdf).
 This email includes a link to view and download your images via [Box](http://box.com), a simple online file sharing system that keeps all your orders organized.
 Your [Box](http://box.com) folder is provided free of charge.
 And, if you provide a job reference name on your [order form](https://photovisionprints.squarespace.com/s/PhotoVision-Film-Order-Form-Fall-2015.pdf), your [Box](http://box.com) order folder will be titled the same!
+Talk about orginization!

 ## Will my scans be rotated and numbered?
 Yes!
 Every scan arrives rotated and organized by roll number and frame number (i.e. XXXXX-xx.jpg) at *no charge*.
 So, if you number your rolls (which BTW, we *highly* recommend) your scans will be uploaded in chronological order.
 Pretty cool, huh?